A collection of projects and experiences that have shaped my point of view as a designer.

 SOMA Magazine, Art Director.
 Feature on Sophie Okonedo discussing Hotel Rwanda.
 Sophie's availability came at a moments notice and I was given a photographers name in New York that could do the job.
 Not having time to book a studio we resolved the issue by having the photoshoot done on an apartment building roof and hallway.
 (2005)

 Mark Mulroney, Web 1.0 Artist Website (2005), Mark thought my "For Placement Only" signature was funny and kept it as part of the final design.

 Coca-cola Real featuring The Roots, Burrell Communications, Mechanical Layout / Production Design for magazines and billboards.
 (2003)

-UIC School of Art & Design, Flash Motion Graphic Sequence, Typography II (1998).
+UIC School of Art & Design, Flash Motion Graphic Sequence, Typography II, collaboration w/ R. Giese (1998)

 Man With Gun Records, Avenue Vendome Analog Robot (1996).

-As a teenager I ran a small record label.
-I released records by my friends — Calm, Braid, Tetsuo, Cap'n Jazz — as well as my own music project Avenue Vendome.
+As a teenager in the midwest I had what is now called a "bedroom" record label.
+I published records by my friends — Calm, Braid, Tetsuo, Cap'n Jazz — as well as my own music project Avenue Vendome.
 This was an interesting time for music and music production, even in the 90's records were very popular, relatively inexpensive to produce and sell, and are now seen as cultural artifacts of that time period.

 Kinko's, Docutech Operator (1995 – 2000).